corytu/R-Language-Exhibition/README.md

 # R Language Presentations
 Hello!
 My name is Yu-Zhen Tu, and I am from Taiwan.
-This is my webpage built to demonstrate my works done with R.
+This repository is built to demonstrate my works done in R language.

 # Project Demonstration

-## Personal projects
+## Personal side projects
 * __[Currency Dashboard of NTD](https://corytu.shinyapps.io/currency-dashboard/) (Jul 2017)<br>__
     * Parse from [Bank of Taiwan](http://www.bot.com.tw/Pages/default.aspx) and present
         1. the latest currency information, and